Links on Android Authority may earn us a commission. Learn more.

 - Others are seeing this problem because they’ve turned off animations in the Developer Options.
 If you’ve done so, set the animations to at least 0.5x.

 - Until a software update is available to fix this issue, a third-party app might help.
-Try Edge Lighting+ in the Samsung Good Lock Suite or AODNotify that can be downloaded from the Google Play Store.
+Try Edge Lighting+ in the Samsung Good Lock Suite or AODNotify which can be downloaded from the Google Play Store.

-Problem #3: Random reboots
+Problem #3: Random reboots/forced shutdown

 - If swipe gestures are causing the problem, you might need to change what each swipe does.
 Samsung has an app available that will let you customize and control how swipe gestures work.
 Download the One Hand Operation Plus app from the Google Play Store to get started.